Charter Party Clauses

 LAYCAN

-Under both Voyage Charter and Time Charter, an agreement must specify when the ship is required to be ready for loading at the initial port or delivered to the Charterer, respectively.
-The Shipowner and Ship Master are obligated to exert maximum effort to ensure the ship arrives at the initial loading port (for a voyage charter) or the delivery location (for a period charter) by or before the agreed date of expected readiness for loading.
-If the Shipowner or Ship Master intentionally or negligently delays the ship, causing late arrival, the Shipowner could face liability for Breach of Contract (Breach of Charter Party).
-Usually, a Laycan Clause is agreed upon, for example, “Laycan June 26–30.”
+Under both Voyage Charter and Time Charter arrangements, the Charter Party must identify the period within which the ship is expected to be ready.
+In a Voyage Charter, this concerns readiness at the first loading port.
+In a Time Charter, it concerns delivery of the ship to the Charterer at the agreed delivery port, place, pilot station, anchorage, or range.
+The Shipowner and Ship Master are obligated to exert maximum effort to bring the ship to the initial loading port or delivery location by the agreed date of expected readiness.
+If the Shipowner or Ship Master intentionally or negligently delays the ship and late arrival results, the Shipowner may be exposed to liability for Breach of Contract (Breach of Charter Party).
+For practical certainty, the parties normally agree a Laycan Clause, such as “Laycan June 26–30.”

 LAY

-“Lay” abbreviates “laytime not to commence before.”
-Under a Voyage Charter Party, if the ship arrives ready at the initial loading port before the agreed Layday, the Shipowner cannot insist that the Charterer begins loading or that laytime starts counting.
+“Lay” is commonly understood as an abbreviation of “laytime not to commence before.”
+In a Voyage Charter Party, if the ship arrives at the first loading port before the first agreed Layday and is ready to load, the Shipowner cannot insist that the Charterer begins loading or that laytime starts counting.
+The Charterer is entitled to wait until the first Layday before being required to begin cargo operations, unless the Charterer voluntarily agrees to start earlier.

-Layday may not always be precisely specified.
-For example, GENCON ’94 Charter Party Form (part II, clause 1) refers to “expected ready to load under this Charter Party about the date indicated in Box 9.”
-The interpretation of “About” depends on case-specific circumstances.
-A longer interval between Fixture and the initial layday generally extends the meaning of “About.”
+The Layday may not always be stated with complete precision.
+For example, the GENCON ’94 Charter Party Form, Part II, Clause 1, refers to the ship being “expected ready to load under this Charter Party about the date indicated in Box 9.”
+The interpretation of “About” depends on the circumstances of the particular Fixture.
+A longer period between the date of the Fixture and the first Layday may allow a wider margin for “about,” while a short interval may require a narrower interpretation.
+The ship’s current position, previous employment, voyage distance, weather risks, port congestion, bunkering requirements, and ordinary market understanding may all affect the practical meaning of the expression.

 CAN

-If a ship doesn’t promptly arrive at the loading port under a Voyage Charter or at the delivery port/location under a Time Charter, the Cancelling Day usually grants Charterers an absolute right to cancel the agreement.
-Typical cancellation clauses, such as those in GENCON or BALTIME, apply when delays are beyond the Shipowner’s control, despite efforts by the Shipowner and master to expedite the voyage.
+“Can” refers to the Cancelling Date.
+If the ship does not arrive at the loading port under a Voyage Charter, or at the delivery port or location under a Time Charter, by the agreed Cancelling Date, the Cancelling Day usually gives Charterers an absolute right to cancel the Charter Party.
+Standard cancellation clauses, such as those used in GENCON or BALTIME, may apply even where the delay is beyond the Shipowner’s control and even where the Shipowner and Ship Master have used reasonable efforts or due diligence to complete the previous voyage and reach the loading or delivery place as quickly as possible.

-“Should the Vessel not be delivered by the date/time stated in Box 10, the Charterers shall have the option to cancel the Charter Party without prejudice to any claims the Charterers may otherwise have on the Owners under the Charter Party.
-If the Owners anticipate, despite due diligence, the Vessel won’t be ready by the date/time stated in Box 10, they may notify Charterers in writing, stating the new expected readiness date, proposing a new cancelling date/time, and requiring Charterers to declare cancellation or acceptance.
-If Charterers choose not to cancel or fail to respond within two working days, the new proposed cancelling date/time replaces the original.
-This adjustment can only occur once, and if the Vessel isn’t ready by the revised cancelling date/time, Charterers again have the option to cancel.”
+These issues are addressed by clauses such as GENTIME, Part II, Clause 1(d), “period and delivery/cancellation.”
+In substance, this wording provides that if the ship is not delivered by the agreed date and time, Charterers may cancel the Charter Party without prejudice to any other claims they may have against Owners.
+If Owners anticipate, despite due diligence, that the ship will not be ready by the agreed date and time, Owners may notify Charterers in writing, state the new expected readiness date, propose a new cancelling date and time, and require Charterers to declare whether they cancel or accept the new position.
+If Charterers do not cancel or fail to respond within two working days, the proposed new cancelling date replaces the original.
+This adjustment may be used only once, and if the ship is still not ready by the revised cancelling date, Charterers again have the option to cancel.

 Paramount Clause